Nyayic/fanny.hashnode.blog/clsorwfrf00030ajzeus5b3rm.md

 **\- Regular Audits:** Periodically use tools like Google's Lighthouse or [web.dev](http://web.dev) to audit your app for performance, accessibility, progressive web app standards, SEO, and more.

-By following these steps and best practices, you'll be well on your way to setting up a professional React.js development environment that is efficient, secure, and scalable.
 Always keep learning and stay updated with the latest trends and updates in the React ecosystem to ensure your skills and your applications remain cutting edge.